TrixxTraxx/LLMLab/README.md

 -   **Message Streaming**: Send messages to AI models and receive responses in real-time.
 -   **Resumable Streaming**: Continue receiving responses from AI models even after a connection is lost.
 -   **Model Selection**: Choose from various AI models to interact with.
--   **Theme Support**: Light and dark themes for the user interface including a custom theme editor.
+-   **Theme Support**: Light and dark themes for the user interface, including a custom theme editor.
 -   **Bring Your Own Keys**: Use your own API keys for different AI models.
--   **Encryption**: All your Api Keys and messages are encrypted using AES-128-CBC encryption, ensuring that your data is secure.
+-   **Encryption**: All your messages and API keys are encrypted using AES-128-CBC encryption, ensuring that your data is secure.

 ## Tech Stack